USC Korean Heritage Library

-Sun-Yoon Lee created a library guide to KHL's extensive multimedia collections at the USC Library Guide.
+Sun-Yoon Lee created a library guide for KHL's extensive multimedia collections in the USC Library Guide.
 Joy Kim was the invited speaker at the Discover Chinese & Korean Cultures through Ancient Maps & Korean Classics: Seminar & Exhibition, held at the City University of Hong Kong.
-Her talk was entitled journey through the Centuries: Changing Images of Korea and China as Represented in Western Maps, showcasing USC's famous Sea of Korea Maps.
+Her talk was entitled Journey through the Centuries: Changing Images of Korea and China as Represented in Western Maps, showcasing USC's famous Sea of Korea Maps.
 The maps can be viewed here.

 The KHL also recently acquired 300 rare volumes published during the Japanese colonial period, and we also gratefully acknowledge the generosity of the following in-kind donors:

 Prof. Sang Oak Lee of the Seoul National University who donated close to 1,000 books in Korean

 humanities.
 Mrs. Ock Hee Cheong who donated some 500 Korean and Japanese books.

 Prof. Kyung Moon Hwang, history, who donated a set of 120 limited edition reprints of rare archaic